erroronline1/caro/readme.md

 ### Network connection handling
 * The application caches requests.
 Get requests return the latest successful retrieved version, which might not always be the recent system state on connection loss, but is considered better than nothing.
 From a risk point of view it is more reliable to have a record on a slightly outdated form than no record at all.
 POST, PUT and DELETE requests however are stored within an indexedDB and trying to be executed once a successful GET request indicates reconnection to the server.
 This might lead to a delay of data but is better than nothing.
 However note that this only is reliable if the browser does not delete session content on closing.
 This is not a matter of the app but your system environment.
 You may have to contact your IT department.
 * POST and PUT requests add an encoded user identifier to the payload.
-This identifier, if successfully validated, overrides the logged in user (including assigned permissions) for service-worker-requests and ensures a valid identity for contributing (cached) records.
+This identifier, if successfully validated, overrides the logged in user (including assigned permissions) for Service-Worker-requests and ensures a valid identity for contributing (cached) records.

 ### Miscellaneous
 * Setting the package size for the SQL environment to a higher value than default is useful beside the packagesize within config.ini.
 Batch-queries are supposed to be split in chunks, but single queries with occasionally base64 encoded images might exceed the default limit.
-* Notifications on new messages are as reliable as the timespan of a service-worker.
+* Notifications on new messages are as reliable as the timespan of a Service-Worker.
 Which is short.
 Therefore there will be an periodic fetch request with a tiny payload to wake it up once in a while - at least as long as the app is opened.
 There will be no implementation of push-api to avoid usage of third party servers and web services.
 Notifications will not work in private modes and [Safari](#safaris-special-needs).
 * Product documents are displayed in accordance with their article number, but with a bit of fuzziness to provide information for similar products (e.g. different sizes).
 It is possible to have documents displayed that do not really match the product.
 * Supported image types are JPG, JPEG, GIF and PNG.
 If other image types are supposed to be part of a documentation provide them using file uploads.